Dunham Fire Department

 Why is it so important to clearly identify our buildings?

-The civic number is essential during an emergency situation.
+The civic number is essential during an emergency.

 Example: